Legal Weapons for Hunting

 - Shotguns (Waterfowl): Any 10-gauge or smaller loaded with federally approved nontoxic shot of size “F” or smaller.
 Lead shot may not be in possession while hunting waterfowl.

-All alligator, deer, and turkey harvests must be reported through Georgia Game Check within 24 hours.
-For reporting requirements for deer harvested during Check-In hunts on WMAs and State Parks see Public Hunting Opportunities.
+All alligator, bear (only those harvested in the Northern Zone), deer, and turkey harvests must be reported through Georgia Game Check within 24 hours.
+For reporting requirements on certain WMA and State Park hunts see Public Hunting Opportunities.

 Cell Phone Handy?